gnat-service/setup-aliyun-cli-action/README.md

         region: <region> # "cn-hangzhou" for instance.
         access-key-id: <access-key-id> # your aliyun access key id
         access-key-secret: <access-key-secret> # your aliyun access key secret
+        version: <aliyun-cli-version> # Specify aliyun cli version to download a different release from `https://github.com/aliyun/aliyun-cli/releases/`. default is "latest", which let you use github preset aliyun cli version.
     - name: Use Your Aliyun Cli
     run: |
         # This command returns a kubeconfig for you to access the specific k8s cluster.